 Oscar award winner Morgan Freeman at his Ground Zero Blues Club in Mississippi.
 (Provided by Nigel Parry via Reuters Connect)

-Morgan Freeman’s Symphonic Blues Experience is an immersive multimedia production with extensive narration by Freeman, live performances by celebrated Delta Blues musicians from Freeman’s own Ground Zero Blues Club in Clarksdale, Mississippi, and orchestration by the Musicfest Pops Ensemble.
+Morgan Freeman‘s Symphonic Blues Experience is an immersive multimedia production boasting live performances by celebrated Delta blues musicians from Freeman’s own Ground Zero Blues Club in Clarksdale, Mississippi, and orchestration by the Musicfest Pops Ensemble.

 “It was so powerful and the audience’s reaction was so overwhelmingly positive that I thought, ‘why can’t we do something similar with the blues?'”
 Meirer said.

-In Louisville, the audience will be treated to a live introduction on stage from the 88-year-old actor, followed by a concert combining the powerful music of the Louisville Orchestra backing a group of legendary blues musicians and a visual component narrated by Freeman, which he recorded at his Ground Zero Blues Club in Mississippi.
+The audience in Scottsdale will be treated to the Musicfest Pops Ensemble backing a group of legendary blues musicians and a visual component narrated by Freeman, which he recorded at his Ground Zero Blues Club in Mississippi.

 The Symphonic Blues Experience traces the unique path of the music genre as it moves north out of the Mississippi Delta through places like Memphis and into Chicago, where it was first electrified, with an emphasis on its impact on rock ‘n’ roll and artists like The Beatles and The Rolling Stones.